r-dube/pickingflowers/tmobile.md

 Once Huawei's management realized that T-mobile was not going to license the robot technology, it directed specific employees with access to the T-mobile robot to take photographs, videos, and measurements of various robot parts in an attempt to reverse-engineer the robot.
 At one point in May 2013, a Huawei employee surreptitiously removed a mechanical arm from the robot to take it out of T-mobile's premises for photography and measurement.
 At another point, a Huawei employee with access to the robot lab enabled another Huawei employee to gain unauthorized access to the robot.
-All these actions violated Huawei's agreement with T-mobile that gave Huawei employees access to the robot for testing in exchange for staying away for reverse engineering \[2\].
+All these actions violated Huawei's agreement with T-mobile that gave Huawei employees access to the robot for testing in exchange with the constrain of "no reverse engineering" \[2\].

 ## Huawei disavows employees
 After the removal of the robot arm, T-mobile tightened restrictions on Huawei personnel's access to the robot lab.